adilhn/gossie/README.md

+This is a fork of github.com/carloscm/gossie with an option to return nil rows.
+-Adil

 # This repo is not maintained anymore

 I've moved on from Cassandra, both for professional reasons and because I do not agree with the path the project is taking.
 For this reason I haven't worked on Gossie for months and I declare this repo unmaintained.
 I will keep it intact to avoid breaking imports.